Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Appendix 2 A more primitive structure of the Hecke algebra

 \section{Appendix 2\\ A more primitive structure of the Hecke algebra}

-Behind the structure of the Hecke algebras of double cosets of an almost normal subgroup $\Gamma$ of $G$ (discrete and countable) there exists in fact a more natural pairing operation between left and right cosets, which in fact gives contains into it all the information about the multiplication structure and embedding of the Hecke algebra.
-We call this a primitive structure of the Hecke algebra.
+Behind the structure of the Hecke algebras of double cosets of an almost normal subgroup $\Gamma$ of $G$ (discrete and countable) there exists in fact a more natural pairing operation between left and right cosets, which in fact gives all the information about the multiplication structure and the embedding of the Hecke algebra.
+We refers to this structure as to a "primary structure" of the Hecke algebra.

-We prove here that our construction relies essentially on the representation of the primitive structure of the Hecke algebra.
+We prove here that our construction in chapters 2,3 is in fact a representation of the primary structure of the Hecke algebra.

 First, we describe this primitive structure of the Hecke algebra.